felipegb94/RapidPT/README.md

 * RapidPT is only available for Two Sample t-test right now because it is the procedure that has been extensively validated and benchmarked.
 Regular SnPM should run if you try running SnPM with any other tests.

-* For a thorough analysis of the ideas and the RapidPT algorithm please refer to the (references)[#references]
+* For a thorough analysis of the ideas and the RapidPT algorithm please refer to the [references](#references)

 <a name="codeorganization">